The Three Sons

 “I’m visiting my brother,” replied Nicholas.

-“Well, I do, actually: he was my best friend from childhood, but — we are like brothers.
+“Well, actually he was my best friend from childhood, but — we’re like brothers.
 Anyway I must see him; he needs my help.”

 Thus Nicholas set off down the road.